Displaying The Environment In Your Photography

 These are just a handful of the many training considerations that I share with my clients in my workshops and private tours.

 This is a black rhino in Southern Africa.
 I have captured this photograph from a moderate distance away.

-An elegant minimalist photo print of a cheetah crossing the desert salt pan in Etosha National Park in Namibia, Africa.
+An elegant minimalist photo print of a cheetah crossing the desert salt pan in Etosha National Park, Namibia, Africa.

 Creative use of environment in a photograph

 When using the environment creatively, you can take a more literal approach.
 Such as my photograph of the black rhino, or you may take a more creative approach.
 Like my semi-abstract portrait of the cheetah on the saltpan.
 That is the fun of wildlife photography!
 Learn by experimenting and discovering what works best.

 A lone giraffe treks across the red rock field along the Skeleton Coast of Namibia, Africa.
 That is especially a great example of showing the environment in wildlife photography.

 At times, your use of the environment may be enforced by necessity.
 This giraffe was very far from my location.

 Sometimes the environment becomes the photograph, such as this capture of the giraffe on the Skeleton Coast.
 My longest telephoto lens could pull in the giraffe close enough to be a part of the photograph.
 However, it was the layers of texture and color of the surrounding landscape that caught my attention.
 The giraffe was a bonus in this composition that brought it all together.
 Neither piece of the total photograph could work as well alone: the landscape without the giraffe, or the giraffe without the layering, colors, and textures of the surrounding landscape environment.
-Together, they make a lovely compelling photograph that well represents Africa: distance, isolation, color, and camouflage!
+Together, they make a lovely compelling animal photograph that well represents Africa: distance, isolation, color, and camouflage!

 An Oryx gazella is crossing the muddy salt pan in Etosha National Park in Namibia.